 Boozy butterscotch and toffee cake, or simply the best cake ever!

 My hubby loves caramel.
-Like LOVES caramel.
-So for his birthday this year I decided to tackle this mammoth cake recipe to top all caramel cakes I’ve ever made before.
+Like LOVES caramel and butterscotch.
+So for his birthday this year I decided to tackle this mammoth cake recipe to top all butterscotch cakes I’ve ever made before.
+So I created this toffee bourbon butterscotch cake.
 I am not going to lie to you, this recipe is full on, but so is the flavours!
 I’m not a caramel kid of girl, I’m just about the only person I know that doesn’t like salted caramel.
 I also don’t drink Bourbon, so I have to say, I did not think that I was going to like this cake.
 I flipping loved it!
 It’s insane.
 The brown sugar, the toffee, and that hint of chocolate.
 And I loved the Bourbon; it was just what this cake needed to tip it over the edge into pure heaven!

 Jon was so in love with this cake.
 His favourite thing was the balance between the cake layers and the fillings.
 Making the cakes so thin was tricky, I will admit, but oh was it worth it!
 I was able to add in so much more variety into the fillings, and it meant that you could get a mouthful of everything all at once without having to unhinge your jaw.
 I know this looks like a crazy complicated cake recipe, but you can always makes the cake a day ahead, and the butterscotch sauce will last a few weeks in the fridge, if you can stop yourself from eating it straight from the jar, that is.